Determination of proton electromagnetic form factors from DVCS measurements: Introduction

 GPDs are directly linked, through their Mellin moments, to a wide class of hadronic FFs, including electromagnetic~\cite{Guidal:2004nd,Diehl:2013xca,Hashamipour:2022noy}, axial~\cite{Hashamipour:2019pgy,Irani:2023lol,Bhattacharya:2024wtg}, gravitational~\cite{Pagels:1966zza,Polyakov:2018zvc,Goharipour:2025lep}, and transition FFs~\cite{Goharipour:2024atx}.
 Among these, the electromagnetic FFs have a central role in hadron structure studies.
-They are commonly expressed either in terms of the electric and magnetic Sachs FFs, $G_E(t)$ and $G_M(t)$, or equivalently in terms of the Dirac and Pauli FFs, $F_1(t)$ and $F_2(t)$, where $t$ is the squared four-momentum transfer.
+They are commonly expressed either in terms of the electric and magnetic Sachs form factors, $G_E(t)$ and $G_M(t)$, or equivalently in terms of the Dirac and Pauli form factors, $F_1(t)$ and $F_2(t)$, where $t$ is the Mandelstam variable corresponding to the squared four-momentum transfer to the nucleon.
+In the kinematic region considered in this work, $t$ is negative.
 These quantities encode the spatial distributions of electric charge and magnetic moment within the nucleon.
 In particular, precise measurements of these FFs allow one to determine the nucleon charge and magnetic radii, $r_E$ and $r_M$, which are directly related to the slopes of the FFs at $t=0$~\cite{Karr:2020wgh,Gao:2021sml,Xiong:2023zih}.
 Such measurements have attracted great interest in recent years, due to the so-called proton charge radius puzzle~\cite{Lorenz:2012tm,Pohl:2013yb,Bernauer:2014cwa,Carlson:2015jba,Hill:2017wzi,Peset:2021iul,Lin:2023fhr,Lumpay:2025btu}, which refers to the discrepancy observed in measurements of the proton's charge radius when using different methods.
 Beyond their static interpretation, electromagnetic FFs can also be considered as important benchmarks for testing various theoretical and phenomenological approaches to QCD, such as lattice simulations~\cite{Park:2021ypf}, holographic QCD~\cite{Xu:2021wwj}, and phenomenological GPD models~\cite{Goharipour:2024mbk} (see Ref.~\cite{Goharipour:2025yxm} and references therein for more information).
 Consequently, the extraction of $F_1$ and $F_2$ from experimental observables remains an important mission in hadronic physics.